laggykiller/sticker-convert/README.md

   -h, --help            show this help message and exit --version             show program's version number and exit --no-confirm          Do not ask any questions.
+  --no-progress         Do not show progress bar in CLI.
   --custom-presets CUSTOM_PRESETS
                         Specify a json file containing custom compression presets.
                         See compression.json for format.